"What are beta blockers?

 Patients with bronchospastic disease (e.g., chronic bronchitis and emphysema) should, in general, not receive β-blockers.
 COREG CR may be used with caution, however, in patients who do not respond to, or cannot tolerate, other antihypertensive agents.
 It is prudent, if COREG CR is used, to use the smallest effective dose, so that inhibition of endogenous or exogenous β-agonists is minimized.

-In clinical trials of patients with heart failure, patients with bronchospastic disease were enrolled if they did not require oral or inhaled medication to treat their bronchospastic disease.
+In clinical trials of subjects with heart failure, subjects with bronchospastic disease were enrolled if they did not require oral or inhaled medication to treat their bronchospastic disease.
 In such patients, it is recommended that COREG CR be used with caution.
 The dosing recommendations should be followed closely and the dose should be lowered if any evidence of bronchospasm is observed during up-titration.

 In general, β-blockers may mask some of the manifestations of hypoglycemia, particularly tachycardia.
 Nonselective β-blockers may potentiate insulin-induced hypoglycemia and delay recovery of serum glucose levels.
 Patients subject to spontaneous hypoglycemia, or diabetic patients receiving insulin or oral hypoglycemic agents, should be cautioned about these possibilities.